jberkenbilt/qfs/README.md

 pushed.
 This makes a subsequent pull not include the files that were just pulled without causing it to revert local changes that haven't been pushed.

-The original hope was that `push` could incrementally update its local copy of the repository's database and push that back, but this turns out to be impractical.
-When you do a `put-object` in S3, the only way to get the object's granular timestamp is to do a `list-objects-v2` on the just-uploaded object since `put-object` doesn't return the timestamp, and `head-object` returns it with second-granularity instead of millisecond-granularity.
-It's not that efficient to call `list-objects-v2` on lots of individual keys, so instead, we just re-traverse to update the database.
-That traversal is done with the old database as a reference, so `head-object` is only called on newly created files.
+The `push` operation modifies an in-memory copy of the repository's database and pushes that back, which means that we can keep the repository database up-to-date with the changes we made without having to rescan the repository.

 # Comparison with qsync